 - Lightly flour work surface with 2 Tbsp. of the flour.
 Roll out one of the pie crust rounds.
 Using a pizza cutter, cut into four equal quarters.
 Gently form each pie crust quarter into a 4” tart pan.
 Press into the bottoms and sides, trimming off any excess crust from the edges of the pan.

 - In a mixing bowl, top the sliced apples with 2 Tbsp. of flour along with the sugar (or sweetener), cinnamon and nutmeg.
 Stir together well to coat the apples.

 - Divide the apple mixture into each prepared tart pan.

-- Using the second Pillsbury™ Pie Crust, cut 1/2” strips.
+- Using the second pie crust, using the pizza cutter, cut into 1/2” strips.
 Top each tart with the strips of crust, alternating the strips in each direction, forming the crust strips to the edges of the tart pan to secure.

 - Brush the tops of each tart with milk.
 Lightly sprinkle with sugar or sweetener.

 - Place the tarts on a baking sheet and lightly tent the tarts with aluminum foil to prevent the crust from over-browning.
 Bake for 30 minutes.
 Remove the foil and continue to bake the tarts for 15-20 more minutes or until golden brown.

 - Remove from oven and let cool to room temperature before serving.